monsieurpapa/PrefixAggregation/fundamentals.md

  - monitor the performance of the routes over time.
 This can be done by collecting data on the routes, such as the number of times they are used, the amount of traffic they carry, and the amount of time they remain in the BGP routing table.
 By analyzing this data, you can get an idea of which type of route is more stable and reliable

-# WHAT CAN THE STUDY TELL US ABOUT DATA ENGINEERING

-The analysis of the stability of aggregated routes versus more specific routes can provide valuable information for traffic engineering.
-By understanding which type of route is more stable and reliable,

--  traffic engineers can make more informed decisions about how to route traffic on a network.
-For example, if aggregated routes are found to be more stable, traffic engineers may choose to use them more often in order to improve the overall performance of the network.

-- On the other hand, if more specific routes are found to be more stable, traffic engineers may choose to use them more often in order to provide more granular control over traffic routing.

-- Ultimately, the analysis of route stability can help traffic engineers to better understand the behavior of BGP routing and make more effective decisions about how to manage traffic on a network.

-# ALGORITHM FOR FINDIND PREFIX AGGREGATION

-- bgpkit
- - call the parse and apply its arguments : URL of the MRT file, and filters in dictionary { BGP router's IP of choice and its prefix , and more}

- - access its elements
- - for each element  :
-    - check if the 'atomic' = 'AG'
-        - if yes :
-                - add the element to AGGREGATED_JSON object

-                ext install gencay.vscode-chatgpt